latitov/milkthisbuffer/README.md

 ## What's the use of it

 It's an absolutely useful tool for a shell automation.
-Basically, the standard lib, specifically the os/exec, allows for quite convenient shell commands execution, nothing else is needed....
+Basically, the standard lib, specifically the os/exec, allows for quite convenient shell commands execution out-of-the-box, nothing else is needed....
 Except one thing.
 That thing is the ability to see the output of long-running command in real time, and/or process that output programmatically, and/or pipe that output to another command.
 All these cases are covered by this simple pipe-buffer.

+You can:

+- See the output of long-running Shell command in real time;
+- Process that output programmatically by your code, in real time;
+- Pipe that output to another Shell command;

 ## Example usage